 We have created toolboxes in MATLAB, python, and R for computing multitaper spectrograms.
 As well as an in-depth tutorial video series on multitaper spectral estimation for sleep EEG analysis.

 DYNAM-O: An Open Source Toolbox for the Analysis of Transient Oscillation Dynamics

 We have developed a new approach to creating individualized electroencephalogram (EEG) fingerprints of brain activity during sleep, which can be used to identify biomarkers of neurological health and disease.
 We first identify tens of thousands of short, spindle-like EEG waveforms called time-frequency peaks (TF-peaks) across a night of sleep.
 Then, we create visual summaries of brain state by characterizing the activity of TF-peaks as a function of sleep depth and also cortical timing, called SO-power and SO-phase histograms.
 These summaries, like fingerprints, appear to be unique to individuals yet consistent night to night, providing a highly informative new visualization technique and powerful basis for understanding neurological health and disease.

-We have developed an open source toolbox and tutorial to create slow-oscillation power (SO-power) and phase (SO-phase) histograms from the extracted TF-peak data.
+We have developed an open source toolbox called DYNAM-O (dynamic oscillation toolbox) which can extract TF-peak data from an EEG signal and create create slow-oscillation power (SO-power) and phase (SO-phase) histograms.

 Sleep Apnea Dynamics